AFM-SPM/TopoStats/docs/contributing.md

 have to ensure that the default configuration file (`topostats/default.yaml`) is updated to include your options.

-Further the `topostats.validation.validate.config()` function, which checks a valid configuration file with all necessary fields has been passed when invoking `run_topostats`, will also need updating to include new options in the Schema against which validation of configuration files is made.
+Further the `topostats.validation.validate.config()` function, which checks a valid configuration file with all necessary fields has been passed when invoking `topostats` sub-commands, will also need updating to include new options in the Schema against which validation of configuration files is made.

 ### IDE Configuration